rao10/casswiki_quartz/content/Channeling and channeled material/Ra.md

 We often quote Ra in the present work for definitions having to do with higher densities, the polarity of STO and STS and other more metaphysical matters.

-Chakras and other aspects of the human being are discussed but [[FOTCM|FotCM]] generally finds the [[Fourth Way|4th Way]] concepts to be clearer and better applicable to modern humanity.
+Chakras and other aspects of the human being are discussed but [[FOTCM|FOTCM]] generally finds the [[Fourth Way|4th Way]] concepts to be clearer and better applicable to modern humanity.
 The Ra material may have suffered from a bias to predominantly see the good in things, although the long-term infringement of human free will by 4th density STS forces is also discussed.

 More commentary is available in the [_Wave_ series](http://cassiopaea.org/2010/05/08/the-wave-chapter-1-riding-the-wave/).
 The material itself is available at [L/L Research](http://www.llresearch.org/).